CSUBioGroup/MolMetaLM/README.md

 python pretrain_MolMetaLM.py --maxSteps 1000 --warmupSteps 100 --dataset ./datasets/smiles.txt --model_size base
 ```

-For PubChem datasets, set param 'dataset' to 'pubchem'.
+For PubChem datasets, set param 'dataset' to 'pubchem'; for multi nodes/cards training, set param 'ddp' to 'true' and follow the DistributedDataParallel's command in Pytorch for ddp training.

 ### 2. Use MolMetaLM for downstream applicaitons